visioncan/react-component-gulp-tasks/README.md

 * Browserify for transforming JSX and creating distribution builds
 * Watchify for automatic, efficient rebundling on file changes
 * Connect for serving examples during development, with live-reload integration
-* LESS stylesheets for examples
+* SASS stylesheets for examples
 * Publishing examples to Github Pages
 * Publishing packages to npm and bower